snowplow/snowplow/2-collectors/clojure-collector/README.md

 ## Introduction

-Clojure Collector is a SnowPlow event collector for [SnowPlow] [snowplow], written in Clojure.
+The Clojure Collector is a SnowPlow event collector for [SnowPlow] [snowplow], written in Clojure.

-There is one major benefit of using Clojure Collector over SnowPlow's [CloudFront Collector] [cloudfront-collector]:
+There is one major benefit of using the Clojure Collector over SnowPlow's [CloudFront Collector] [cloudfront-collector]:

-Clojure Collector allows the use of a third-party cookie, making user tracking across domains possible.
+The Clojure Collector allows the use of a third-party cookie, making user tracking across domains possible.
 The CloudFront Collector does not support cross domain tracking of users because user ids are set client side, whereas the Clojure Collector sets them server side.

 Note: this approach to tracking users across domains works on all browsers except mobile Safari; this is something even the Google Analytics JavaScript-set cookie approach struggles with as well.

 ## How Clojure Collector works

-In a nutshell: Clojure Collector receives events from the [SnowPlow JavaScript tracker] [snowplow-js], sets/updates a third-party user tracking cookie, and returns the pixel to the client.
+In a nutshell: the Clojure Collector receives events from the [SnowPlow JavaScript tracker] [snowplow-js], sets/updates a third-party user tracking cookie, and returns the pixel to the client.

 In pseudocode terms: